shuftipro/RESTful-API-v1.3/README.md

 	Accepted Values: **0, 1**
 	Default Values: **1**

 	This parameter will only work for onsite verification.
 If Value for this parameter is 1, verification result will be displayed to the end user, showing them whether their verification is accepted or declined.
 If the value of this parameter is set 0, verification results will not be shown to end-user.

+	In case of offsite verification id show_results is set to 0, then a `request.received` callback is returned in case of a valid verification.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face